HirtNelson/Writeups-CTF/hammer.md

----
-title: "Hammer"
-platform: "TryHackMe"
-difficulty: "medium"
-date: "2026-02-11"
-status: "complete"
-tags: []
----

 # Hammer — CTF Walkthrough (TryHackMe)

 **Platform:** TryHackMe
 **Room:** Hammer
 **Difficulty:** Medium
 **Category:** Web
-**Date:** February 11, 2026
-**Author:** Nelson Hirt
 **Scope:** `http://hammer.thm:1337` (SSH not tested)

-> This walkthrough is written for an authorized CTF environment (TryHackMe).
+This walkthrough is written for an authorized CTF environment (TryHackMe).
 Do not reuse these techniques on systems you don’t own or have explicit permission to test.

 ---